lemouserat/softuni-react-exam/README.md

 * Country - required.
 * City - not required as sometimes the story from the blog post might have happened not in a particular city.
 * Photo url - required.
 Paste a valid URL with an image from the place that you visited.
-* Story - required.
-Even if you're not a writer you can write at least 10 characters.
+* Story - Even if you're not a writer you can write at least 10 characters.

 ## Blogs